Chaire de recherche du Canada en ÉPI

 Team

-Cynthia Couette is doing a PhD in cotutelle in Political Science at Laval University and in Regulation and Governance at the Australian National University.
-She is doing her research under the supervision of Prof. Jean-Frédéric Morin and Prof. Susan K. Sell.
-Her doctoral research builds on her master's thesis and is focused on the influence of private actors in the global governance of pharmaceutical patents.
+Cynthia Couette is doing a PhD in cotutelle in Political Science at Laval University and in Regulation and Governance at the Australian National University under the supervision of Prof. Jean-Frédéric Morin and Associate Prof. Ashley Schram, respectively.

-She completed her master's degree with research in International Studies (profile International Relations) at the Graduate School of International Studies, at Laval University.
+Before that, she completed her master's degree with research in International Studies (profile International Relations) at the Graduate School of International Studies, at Laval University.
 She also has a bachelor's degree in International Studies and Modern Languages, profile International Development.

 Research interest